CHTC/chtc-website-source/gpu-lab.md

 - See what GPUs are available and how to use them in the [GPU jobs guide][gpu-jobs].
 - For more extended examples, see the following [runnable examples on GitHub][gpu-examples].

-The CHTC GPU Lab WiscList is used to announce new GPU hardware availability and GPU-related events, solicit feedback from GPU users, and share best practices for GPU computing in CHTC.
+The CHTC GPU Lab mailing list (on WiscList) is used to announce new GPU hardware availability and GPU-related events, solicit feedback from GPU users, and share best practices for GPU computing in CHTC.
 Any CHTC user can subscribe to the list by emailing [join-chtc-gpu-lab@lists.wisc.edu](mailto:join-chtc-gpu-lab@lists.wisc.edu).